July 17, 2018 / by VRdirect

 Although you can directly import your sound effects or music to VRdirect you sometimes might have to edit it or cut it to the right length for your Experience.
 The same thing might also be true for the audio you recorded with your 360° camera.
 For example, there might be some background noises you want to cut out or to enhance the audio level of your recordings.

 And that's exactly what Audacity is used for.
 It's a free, open source, cross-platform audio editor, and recorder that is very intuitive and easy-to-use, multi-track audio editor and recorder.
 It is available for Windows, Mac and other platforms and you can basically do everything you would ever need to do with your audio files.
 Again there are thousands of tutorials available online for free that you can use to get started.

 So now you've worked yourself all the way through and you've got everything ready that you need to create an immersive interactive VR experience.
 Now you only need to put everything you've created before together.
 And that's where VRdirect comes into play.

-The VRdirect Builder is a free software that lets you create and publish your own professional interactive 360° experiences.
-The VRdirect Builder is available for Windows and Mac.
+The VRdirect Studio is a free software that lets you create and publish your own professional interactive 360° experiences.
+The VRdirect Studio is available for Windows and Mac.
 It is an easy-to-use drag & drop editor.
 In fact, the usage is so intuitive you can create interactive 360° experiences within minutes.
-We have created a complete tutorial on how to use our builder so you can convince yourselves.
+We have created a complete tutorial on how to use our Studio so you can convince yourselves.

-Download and use the VRdirect Builder for free.
+Download and use the VRdirect Studio for free.
 Create and preview as many experiences as you like on your local devices.

 And this is it.
 You have just created an interactive VR experience that you can show to everybody locally, just by using free resources.
 Isn't that amazing?
 We think so too.